antimof/UxPlay/README.txt

 causes a segfault) if it is still open when the GStreamer pipeline is closed.*

+**-nohold** Drops the current connection when a new client attempts to connect.
+Without this option, the current client maintains exclusive ownership of UxPlay until it disconnects.

 **-FPSdata** Turns on monitoring of regular reports about video streaming performance that are sent by the client.
 These will be displayed in the terminal window if this option is used.
 The data is